Azure-Samples/communication-services-javascript-quickstarts/ui-library-filesharing-ui-components/README.md

 4. Run `npm run start:dev` which starts serving both the azure function and react app through a proxy server.
 This allows the react app to access the azure function using relative links.
 It also prevents CORS and HTTPS errors.

 The project can then be accessed on `localhost:4280`

+Currently, `azure-functions-core-tools` supports up to Node.js v20.
+If you're using a higher version (e.g., v22), you may encounter issues such as `localhost:4280` showing a "This site can’t be reached" error.

 ## Code organization